Samsung/tizen-docs/styleguide/template-markdown.md

 ## Videos

-Currently, you can embed both Channel 9 and YouTube videos with the following syntax:
+Currently, you can embed YouTube videos with the following syntax:

 To get the video's correct URL, select the **Embed** tab below the video frame, and copy the URL from the `<iframe>` element.
 For example: